anik8das/Dicodit/README.md

 Contributions to Dicodit are welcome.
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Support

-If you find Dicodit useful, consider supporting its development through the donation links provided in the application.

 ## Contact

 If you have any questions or feedback, please don't hesitate to contact me at aniketdas001@gmail.com